An Awakening that is Overdue – Security, Privacy, and Compliance Management in the Digital Age Requires Systemic Change

 Businesses need to consider privacy compliance from a business perspective, looking at the potential for operational risks to their business as they become increasingly dependent on data.
 They should also adopt a resilience mindset governing how they would respond to and recover from any major data breach event.

 Ultimately, it boils down to how businesses are planning on protecting the information gathered and held about individuals and preventing others from accessing their customers’ personal and most sensitive information and/or stealing their identity.
-When it comes to privacy, organizations should be transparent, proactive and start viewing it with a precautionary, defensive or even warrior mindset.
+When it comes to privacy, organizations should be transparent, and proactive and start viewing it with a precautionary, defensive, or even warrior mindset.